 ATCteen is a student-led program which means our students have the unique opportunity to make major decisions for the program.
 Students looking to be more involved with ATCteen and the decision-making process should apply to be part of our ATCteen Council.
 The ATCteen Council decides programming, classes, and involvement in community events.
 Council members also get to shadow professionals at ATC in the areas they are interested.
 The application process for becoming an ATCteen Council Member begins at the end of each school year.
 Benefits of Council Membership include:

-Registration for ATCteen Fall 2020 is now open!
+Registration for ATCteen Spring 2021 is now open!
 Click here to register.

 Classes and Workshops